Ethel Mary Piercy1

 M, #187580, b.
 1704, d.
 5 September 1774

-Sir Charles Herbert Sheffield, 1st Bt. was born illegitimately in 1704.1 He was the son of John Sheffield, 1st Duke of the County of Buckingham and of Normanby and Frances Stewart.1 He married Margaret Diana Sabine, daughter of General Joseph Sabine, on 25 April 1741.2 He died on 5 September 1774, with two other daughters (died unm):.2
+Sir Charles Herbert Sheffield, 1st Bt. was born illegitimately in 1704.1 He was the son of John Sheffield, 1st Duke of the County of Buckingham and of Normanby and Frances Stewart.1 He married Margaret Diana Sabine, daughter of General Joseph Sabine, on 25 April 1741.2 He died on 5 September 1774.2

-He was given the name of Charles Herbert at birth.3 He lived Normanby.2 He was inherited a large portion of the Sheffield lands, including the Normanby estate, Lincolnshire.2 On 28 March 1721 which proved ).2 He was created 1st Baronet Sheffield in 1755.
-On 1 March 1755 so created.2
+He was given the name of Charles Herbert at birth.3 In 1721 his name was legally changed to Charles Herbert Sheffield under the terms of his father's will.2 He inherited a large portion of the Sheffield lands, including the Normanby estate, Lincolnshire.2 He was created 1st Baronet Sheffield, of Normanby, co.
+Lincoln [Great Britain] on 1 March 1755.2

 Child of Sir Charles Herbert Sheffield, 1st Bt.